AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 ## Step 1 - Define Your Goal

 It's important to understand the goal of the campaign, such as to achieve the highest possible ROAS or the lowest possible CPA.
 Performance campaigns have the [optimization goals](/help/dsp/optimization/optimization-goals.md) "[!UICONTROL Highest Return on Ad Spend (ROAS)"] or "[!UICONTROL Lowest Cost per Acquisition (CPA)]."
-For each package in the campaign, you'll specify the optimization goal accordingly.
+For each package in the campaign, specify the optimization goal accordingly.

 ![optimization goal](/help/dsp/assets/optimization-goals.png)

-You also need to determine the success event(s) that will lead to the overall goal and create custom goals accordingly.
-For each package, you'll specify a custom goal to be used with the overall optimization goal for reporting and algorithmic optimization using [!DNL Adobe Sensei].
+You also need to determine the success event(s) that lead to the overall goal and create custom goals accordingly.
+For each package, specify a custom goal to be used with the overall optimization goal for reporting and algorithmic optimization using [!DNL Adobe Sensei].
 For more information about creating custom goals, see the [Best Practices for Building a Custom Goal](custom-goal.md#custom-goal-best-practices).

 ![custom goals](/help/dsp/assets/objective-goals.png)